 One Room Challenge: Home Office

-Week 4- We have the desk assembly this week, and we will address proper cord management for a floating desk.
+One Room Challenge: Home Office Week 4, We have the desk assembly this week!
+We will address proper cord management for a floating desk.
 I also have a great DIY for all my office supplies you are going to love.

-RECAP: Just to recap this challenge happens twice a year, April/ October, the designers only have six weeks, from start to finish in order to complete a full room transformation.
+RECAP: Just to recap this One Room Challenge: Home Office Week 4.
+The ORC happens twice a year, April/ October, the designers only have six weeks, from start to finish in order to complete a full room transformation.
 Each week the guest designer’s will link their progress to the host page, Calling It Home, and share their room’s progress.
 The best part is you will be able to follow along step by step with all the participants progress including JENRON DESIGNS and just by clicking the ORC Spring 2018 post.